Axeon-Network/kurowiki/pages/articles/axeonnetwork.md

 **KuroWiki** (previously known as **LexWiki** and **HoriWiki**) is an open-source online encyclopedia using the custom-built *Deltari* wiki engine initially started and developed by [Nekori](Nekori) in May 2025.
 Initially started with a main purpose of documenting meanings of inside jokes and other random Nekori-related stuff, it has since expanded to a whole wiki covering a wider range of topics, including Axeon and KayAurora-related things, since becoming a project part of the Axeon Network in September 2025.

-As of September 2025, KuroWiki has reached Beta 5.
+As of October 2025, KuroWiki has reached Beta 6.

 # MidoriMC
 *Main article: [MidoriMC](MidoriMC)*